 Submission and pre-publication procedures

-Submitted texts should normally be in the range 8-12,000 words in length, including notes (which should be primarily bibliographic), and in accordance with the instructions detailed below.
+Submitted texts should normally be between 6,000-12,000 words in length, including notes (which should be primarily bibliographic), and in accordance with the instructions detailed below.

-Texts should represent the fruits of original research and should not be under consideration by any other journal, and nor should they normally constitute material forming chapters of books or other works that are issued within three years from their publication in Architectural History.
-In considering this timescale, please bear in mind that publication of successful articles takes place a year from submission.
+Texts should represent the product of original research and should not be under consideration by any other journal.
+Nor should they constitute material forming chapters of books or other works that are issued within three years from their publication in Architectural History.
+In considering this timescale, please bear in mind that publication of successful articles normally takes place at least a year from submission.

 If your article is provisionally accepted for publication you will be required to revise your text in accordance with comments made by the referee(s) and your allocated editor.
-In returning your revised text, you should enclose responses to the referee reports and to any comments from the editor, indicating how this advice has been followed or explaining why it has not been.
-If the revised text does not fully deal with the referees’ comments, publication may be delayed or abandoned.
-You are advised to resubmit your text as soon as possible to ensure it can be formally accepted in time for the current issue.
-The final deadline for the resubmission is 15 February.
+In returning your revised text, you should enclose responses to the referee reports and to any comments from the editor, indicating how their advice has been followed or explaining why it has not been.
+If the revised text does not fully deal with the comments, publication may be delayed or abandoned.
+You are advised to resubmit your text as soon as possible to ensure it can be formally accepted in time for the next issue.

 State the total number of words – both inclusive and exclusive of your endnotes – below your title.